vanruc/todoApp/README.md

-# Todo Application Tutorial
+# todo Application Tutorial
 Let's learn from example.

-Throughout this tutorial, we will walk you through creating an advanced Todo Application by using the awesome Enterprise Application Framework - [Skyve](https://skyve.org/).
+Throughout this tutorial, we will walk you through creating an advanced todo Application by using the awesome Enterprise Application Framework - [Skyve](https://skyve.org/).

-This Todo application will assign and manage tasks needed to be done for our project.
+This todo application will assign and manage tasks needed to be done for our project.
 We also try to put some effort in to create a report by using Jaspersoft BI tools which is embedded in the Skyve Framework.

 In this project, we will try to cover as much of the Skyve development process and its concepts as possible.